mudkipme/52poke/README.md

 We believe in the openness, inclusiveness and independence of individual fan communities, and 52Poké is managed by a set of open source projects including this one.
 Most of the projects will be licensed under BSD-3-Clause, MIT or GPLv2.
 To be compatible with [the content license of 52Poké Wiki](https://creativecommons.org/licenses/by-nc-sa/3.0/), some projects may choose restrictive licenses which forbid commercial use.

-While these projects are developed for 52Poké, most of them could be useful for similar websites or services, such as [MediaWiki](https://www.mediawiki.org/) wikis, [NodeBB](https://nodebb.org/) forums, [WordPress](https://wordpress.org/) blogs, or fan works related to Pokémon.
+While these projects are developed for 52Poké, most of them could be useful for similar websites or services, such as [MediaWiki](https://www.mediawiki.org/) wikis, [WordPress](https://wordpress.org/) blogs, or fan works related to Pokémon.

-Please use [issues](https://github.com/mudkipme/52poke/issues) and [wiki](https://github.com/mudkipme/52poke/wiki) in this repository or the following sub-projects track the progress.
+Please use [issues](https://github.com/52poke/52poke/issues) and [wiki](https://github.com/52poke/52poke/wiki) in this repository or the following sub-projects track the progress.

 ## Sub-projects